 Many individuals experience changes in their ability to swallow, which can occur from debility, surgery or a neurological event.
 The Outpatient Speech Therapy Department can help.
-At Botsford Hospital, we offer intensive Outpatient therapy, with highly skilled speech pathologists for this condition.
+At Beaumont Hospital - Farmington Hills, we offer intensive Outpatient therapy, with highly skilled speech pathologists for this condition.

 If you notice a change in the ability to eat and swallow food and liquids you may be experiencing dysphagia.
 Dysphagia is a disorder of the swallowing process.
 This can happen when you first take a bit of food or sip of liquid or may occur when you go to swallow the food/liquid.
 Coughing, choking and/or throat clearing is not part of the normal swallowing process.
 Participating in swallowing therapy can help you eat and drink safer and more successfully.

 Who can benefit: